Financial District locality overview

 Because many Financial District balconies belong to newer homes where the front still feels too fresh to be urgent, even while everyday use has already started.

-Pricing usually changes with balcony size, floor level, corner work, side coverage, and how light or premium the final fit needs to feel.
+Pricing usually changes with balcony size, floor level, corner work, side coverage, and how light or well-finished the final fit needs to feel.

 A good fit should not.
 The aim is usually to improve edge safety while keeping the balcony open, breathable, and visually right for the tower.